Canning Dried Beans with Bean Bread Recipe

-- 11 pounds Dried Beans Pinto, Navy, Kidney, etc
+- 5 pounds Dried Beans, Pinto, Navy, Kidney, etc.

 - Spices, herbs, fresh garlic or jalapeno pepper, optional

 - Gather 7 quart size mason jars and Pressure Canner

 - Soak bean of choice in water for a minimal of 8 to 12 hours, making sure beans remain covered with water at all times.

 - Drain soaked beans and rinse well.